 Terms & Tactics

 According to the FBI, each crime below targets a different form of communication, but all are designed to trick you into giving cybercriminals information they shouldn’t have access to.
 That includes personal and financial information and login credentials they can use to steal your data or funds.

 - Phishing – These scams target email, often using spoofing techniques (slight variations on legitimate email addresses) to fool victims into thinking fake accounts are authentic.

 For example, they may send email from an address like this: email@example.com (where the name of the company is slightly misspelled, but the difference is often undetected by many recipients) instead of using the legitimate email address: firstname.lastname@example.org.

-BEC, which targets business emails, and EAC, which targets personal emails, are phishing scams designed to dupe the email recipient into performing the unauthorized transfer of funds.
+BEC, which targets business emails, is a phishing scam designed to dupe the email recipient into performing the unauthorized transfer of funds.

 • Vishing – These scams happen over the phone, voice email, or VoIP (voice over Internet Protocol).
 Bad actors call claiming to represent a legitimate business but provide a fake phone number or website so they can intercept your funds.

 • Smishing – These scams target SMS (text) messages, often by enticing recipients to click on a link.
 Doing so can download malicious code onto your phone, which could damage or disable it.

 • Pharming – Not to be confused with real estate farming, these scams occur when malicious code is installed on your computer to redirect you to fake websites.
 Cybercriminals hope you don’t notice, so they can steal your account number or password when you attempt to log on.